 Welcome to the Durango Tai Chi online store and the first video available for download.
-I have been producing videos since 2002 when I worked with my teachers Susan Matthews, ND, and Master George Xu to film step-wise lessons for the Cao Quan (second section of Lan Shou Quan).
-You can stream or order dvds of all my educational titles at MastersFromChina, operated by Shifu Susan Matthews.
+I have been producing videos since 2002 when I worked with Susan Matthews, ND, and Master George Xu to film step-wise lessons for the Cao Quan (second section of Lan Shou Quan).
 On this page you can download directly to your computer.

 Read about this video’s contents below.
 In two hours, beginners to advanced practitioners and teachers can get enough new single-basic moves and concepts to keep you learning for weeks.

-To purchase both downloads at the discounted introductory price, just click on each cart button and follow instructions.
+To purchase both downloads, just click on each cart button and follow instructions.

 PS: There is no charge for the download service, nor for any other fees.
 We’ll take care of all that.